Fort Barrancas: First battles under U.S. control

-During the War of 1812 between the United States and the United Kingdom, the fort was the scene of the American victory at the Battle of Pensacola (1814).
-This was fought between American forces commanded by General Andrew Jackson as well as some Indian allies, and the allied forces of the British, Spanish, and Creeks.
+During the War of 1812 between the United States and the United Kingdom, Fort San Carlos De Barrancas was abandoned by the British, in the face of advancing American troops, who had already captured Fort San Miguel and its Spanish garrison numbering 268 troops surrendered on November 7.
+General Andrew Jackson had planned to capture the fort by storming it the next day, but it was blown up and abandoned before Jackson could move on it.
+The remaining British withdrew from Pensacola along with the British naval squadron commanded by Captain Gordon.

 American units raided West Florida.
 In 1818, the Spanish garrison of the fort exchanged cannon fire with an American battery for a few days.
 The U.S. force was led by General Jackson.
 Eventually the Spanish surrendered the fort, leaving Pensacola in American hands.

 When the United States purchased Florida from Spain in 1821, it selected Pensacola as the site for a major Navy Yard, which was developed around the Spanish Fort Barrancas.
 In addition, the US developed plans for construction of additional harbor fortifications to protect this deepwater bay.
 Fort Pickens was completed on Santa Rosa Island in 1834, and Fort McRee was completed in 1839 to defend the pass to Pensacola Bay.

-Fort Barrancas was reconstructed and expanded with brick between 1839–1844 on its hilltop overlooking the bay.
+Fort Barrancas was reconstructed and expanded with brick between 1839 and 1844 on its hilltop overlooking the bay.
 It was strengthened to defend against both ships entering the harbor and attack across land.
 The Advanced Redoubt was built north of the fort, and a trenchline connected them.
 This system protected the Navy Yard to the east from infantry attacks.

 The expanded Fort Barrancas was designed by Joseph Gilbert Totten.
 It was connected to the Spanish-built water-battery by an underground walkway tunnel.
-Major William Henry Chase supervised the construction, done mostly by enslaved African-American workers.
+Major William Henry Chase supervised the construction, done mostly by Black slaves.